 We’re bound to say it, but when it comes to transforming yourself from an Ape to a Gentleman there’s no better place to start than with a bit of body hair removal, also now unfortunately known as manscaping.
 After all, nobody should have to guess where a man’s haircut stops and where his back begins.
 Or wonder whether he’s harbouring a Wookie down his underpants.

 “Men now spend twice as long on hair removal than women and also spend more money on it, with over half removing leg hair, chest and back hair and nearly as many grooming their eyebrows on a weekly basis.”

 And we’re clearly not alone in thinking this, because so popular has manscaping become in recent years that according to a recent survey by Fragrance Direct, men now spend twice as long on hair removal than women and also spend more money on it.
-Over half regularly leg, chest and back hair, and nearly as many groom their eyebrows on a weekly basis.
+Over half regularly shave their leg, chest and back hair, and nearly as many groom their eyebrows on a weekly basis.
 A survey by Cosmopolitan, meanwhile, revealed that 90% of men trim or completely remove their pubic hair regularly.
-With some even copying women and fashioning a ‘landing strip’.

-But with nipples to navigate and ‘Private Ryan’ to protect manscaping is one male grooming activity that needs to be carried out with care and attention.
+But with nipples to navigate and “Private Ryan” to protect manscaping is one male grooming activity that needs to be carried out with care and attention.
 On a very basic (and in some cases quite literal) level, it’s gorilla warfare: a man has to be armed, ready and experienced to fight the fur.
-So, here’s a top-to-toe masterclass in body hair removal – one that that will help turn even the most cack-handed of body groomers into the smoothest of operators.
+So, here’s a top-to-toe masterclass in body hair removal – one that that will help turn even the most uncoordinated of body groomers into the smoothest of operators.

 Your Manscaping Choices